LiteKite/Android-Studio-Settings/README.md

 # Android-Studio-Settings

-This repo has Android Studio IDE Settings JAR File.
-Configuring IDE while working on other PCs IDE or working with multi-module project or working with large team size, just need to import the settings.jar file in the IDE to share common code-style pattern.
+This repo has Android Studio IDE Settings.zip File.
+Configuring IDE while working on other PCs IDE or working with multi-module project or working with large team size, just need to import the settings.zip file in the IDE to share common code-style pattern.

 ## Font used